 Opera developer contains our latest changes.
 It is a nightly snapshot of our active development, delivered more or less as is with minimal quality requirements.

 The intention is to showcase what we are working on and be open about upcoming changes to web technologies.
 It is not intended for daily browsing.
 It is provided for web developers (as the name suggests) and enthusiasts who are not afraid of some bumps in the road.

 The developer stream is what is often referred to, in development terms, as bleeding-edge or the unstable streams.
 Referring to the risk of suddenly getting cut by an unpolished developing feature.

-A Opera developer release happens approximately ones or two times per week.
+An Opera developer release happens approximately once or twice per week.
 (Thus, not recommended for users with limited bandwidth.)
 There can be fewer developer releases in the week preceding an Opera release.